jackchangf/azurecrud/README.md

-# Using Azure Blob Containers to GET/POST/PUT/DELETE images
-# While using MS SQL for table data storage
+# Using Azure Blob Containers to GET/POST/PUT/DELETE images, with MS SQL for table data